studio42/Virtuemart-2-Joomla-3-Bootstrap/README.md

 THe code is joomla 3.0 compatible(tested on joomla 3.1 and joomla 2.5)

-All List are now updated withou complet page reload.
+All List are now updated without complet page reload.

 Tasks in lists view, publishing ..., only reload 60 Octets (the message itself) and not 80 Kb.